typhdotcom/diaspora/README.md

 **Uniqueness of the Dehn Twist:**

-But *why* the Dehn twist specifically?
-Is it just one possible harmonic form, or is it *the* harmonic form?
-This file answers definitively:
+The Dehn twist is the unique harmonic form (up to scaling):

 ```lean
 theorem genesis_harmonic_dim_eq_one :